You can save a bundle by refinancing a loan on what may be your second-largest purchase next to a home — your car.

-Once you’ve gathered the rates you can secure if you refinance, compare them with your current rate.
-Perhaps you tuned up your credit score or joined a credit union so you can qualify for a better rate than you did when you bought the car.
+Once you’ve gathered rates, compare them with your current loan terms.
+Perhaps you tuned up your credit score or joined a credit union so you can qualify for a better rate than you got when you bought the car.

 If poor credit is preventing you from finding a cheaper loan, you may need to first take steps to improve your credit score.

 If you find a loan at a favorable rate, that’s a great start.
 But read the fine print on all contracts.
 You need to know if you will pay penalties for paying off either your original loan or your refinancing package early.
 If so, refinancing may not make sense.